Conde Estruch

 In Catalan mythology, Comte Estruch—also known as Arnald Estruc or Wilfred Estruch—was a 12th-century Catalan noble who became a vampire.

-This legend is the oldest vampire tale in European history and is one of the few Iberiam myths associated with vampirism.
+This legend is the oldest vampire tale in European history and is one of the few Iberian myths associated with vampirism.

 Legend

 The legend says that King Alfons II of Aragon sent the old noble Count Arnald Estruc to fight paganism and witchcraft at Llers Castle (Alt Emporda) where the Count was killed in 1173.
 Having led an un-Christian life, after his death the Count become a demonic being.
 Count Estruch sucked blood from the villagers in the area and seduced and impregnated young women.
 After nine months, these women would give birth to monstrous newborns who were dead at birth.